jelix/jelix/testapp/README.md

 After installing Testapp, you can run tests on Jelix with Testapp.

-- go into the testapp/vagrant/php7 or testapp/vagrant/php56 directory and
-  launch the vagrant virtual machine
+- go into the testapp/vagrant/php7 and  launch the vagrant virtual machine

 ```
   vagrant up